arantespp/arantespp.com/posts/articles/fundamentals-for-recruiters-that-make-people-want-to-work-with-you.md

 Badges of credibility are important to attract the best talents because the badges help establish trust.
 So if you have a good credible investor, an excellent team with great backgrounds and achievements, competition prizes, or whatever is good for you, don't be afraid to show them your credentials if they help you bring the talent.
 But, of course, take care to show them but not appear arrogant.

+## Branding

+Branding, in this case, represents the company name, logo, colors, website domain, usernames on social media, and any other attributes that provide sensorial appeal to people.
+If the applicants feel the beauty of your branding, positive emotions arise in them, which increases their willingness to be part of that "beautiful" branding.

 ## Product

 Use your product to your advantage if you already have it.
 If the candidate becomes excited about your product, you've created a reason for a candidate to join your team.
 Of course, this only works if you believe in the product and can express your passion during the conversation.

+Recruiters with deep business, domain, and product knowledge can sell and engage better with candidates.

 ## Recruiting Playbook